 All postgraduate researchers (PGRs) are registered in the University’s Graduate Schooland housed in the faculty or department that is most appropriate for the project on which they are working.
 PGRs working on history projects are normally housed in the Department of History, Geography and Social Sciences.

 The History team is a dynamic group committed to academic research as well as sharing and developing that research with external partners.
 In REF2021, 75% of our impact had ‘very considerable’ or ‘outstanding’ reach and significance.
-The focus of our research and teaching is largely on modern history, from the end of the eighteenth to the end of the20th Centuries, in Britain, Europe, North America and the Middle East.
-We are keen to build on work with partnerships in heritage and cultural organisations.
-The History team contribute to interdisciplinary taught Master’s programmes in Modern History and Culture, and Nineteenth Century Studies and has a long-standing and successful record of PhD supervision.
-Graduate Teaching Assistants (GTAs) receive subject-specific mentoring/support for their teaching and research supervision/training.
+The focus of our research and teaching is largely on modern history, from the end of the end of the seventeenth to the end of the twentieth centuries, in Britain, Europe, North America and the Middle East.
+However, we are also keen to develop research in British Medieval history.
+Building and maintaining partnerships with heritage and other cultural organisations is also priority.
+The History team contributes to an interdisciplinary taught Masters programme in Nineteenth Century Studies and has a long-standing and successful record of PhD supervision.
+GTAs receive subject-specific mentoring/support for their teaching and research supervision/training.
 They enjoy a rich, welcoming research culture and opportunities to attend research seminars, symposia, and conferences on campus.

 - Medieval history, particularly Britain, Ireland and the Viking Age.